ferdiansyah0611/brightstar-md-editor/README.md

 ### Property

-The MD Editor has the following properties:
+The Brightstar MD Editor has the following properties:

 **text(value?)**